February 20, 2026

 Telehealth

-Through this service, employees can connect with licensed professionals for immediate guidance on health concerns, from mental health support to general medical advice.
+Employees can connect with licensed professionals for immediate guidance on health concerns, from mental health support to general medical advice.
 The telehealth feature integrates directly into the Healthee app, making it simple for users to schedule appointments, receive healthcare support, and access personalized recommendations based on their unique health and coverage needs.

 Financial wellness

-Pet Insurance
+Pet insurance

 • AI-powered personalized answers to healthcare navigation queries